Ctru14/Dia-Bot/README.md

 Description: subclass of DataCollection

 SoundLevelCollection(name, units, samplingRate, globalStartTime)
-* Initializess the SoundLevelCollection instance using the super's function
+* Initializes the SoundLevelCollection instance using the super's function

 readData()  _@toBeFilledIn_